2024–25 Marquette Golden Eagles women's basketball team

-The 2024–25 Marquette Golden Eagles women's basketball team represents Marquette University during the 2024–25 NCAA Division I women's basketball season.
-The Golden Eagles, are led by first-year head coach Cara Consuegra and play their home games at the Al McGuire Center as members of the Big East Conference.
+The 2024–25 Marquette Golden Eagles women's basketball team represented Marquette University during the 2024–25 NCAA Division I women's basketball season.
+The Golden Eagles, led by first-year head coach Cara Consuegra, played their home games at the Al McGuire Center as members of the Big East Conference.

 Previous season

-The Golden Eagles finished the 2023–24 season 23–9, 13–7 in Big East play to finish in a 3-way tie for third place.
-As an No. 5 seed in the Big East tournament they defeated Villanova in the quarterfinals before losing to UConn in the semifinals.
-They received an at-large bid to the NCAA tournament as an No. 10 seed in the Albany Regional 1 where they lost in the first round to No. 7 seed Ole Miss.
+The Golden Eagles finished the 2023–24 season 23–9, 13–7 in Big East play to finish in a three-way tie for third place.
+As a No. 5 seed in the Big East tournament, they defeated Villanova in the quarterfinals before losing to UConn in the semifinals.
+They received an at-large bid to the NCAA tournament as a No. 10 seed in the Albany Regional 1, where they lost in the first round to No. 7 seed Ole Miss.